-I was sometimes asked, what camera do you use, and how do you set everything.
+I sometimes get the question, what camera do you use, and how do you set everything.
 I will explain that first one here, and in the coming time I will include the data from the exif file with the new photos.

 I started photographing underwater in 2018.
 That was new because I’ve really been an above-water photographer.